 Tendons are fibrous cords of tough tissue that connect muscles to bones.
 Some tendons are surrounded by tendon sheaths.
 (See also Introduction to Muscle, Bursa, and Tendon Disorders.)

 The cause of tendinitis is often unknown.
 Tendinitis usually occurs during middle or older age, as the tendons weaken and become more susceptible to injury and inflammation.
 (Weakening of the tendon, called tendinopathy, usually results from many small tears that occur over time.
 Affected tendons may gradually or suddenly tear completely.)
 Tendinitis also occurs in younger people who exercise vigorously (who may develop rotator cuff tendinitis—see also Rotator Cuff Injury/Subacromial Bursitis) and in people who do repetitive tasks.

-Certain tendons are particularly susceptible to inflammation.
+Certain tendons are particularly susceptible to inflammation:

 The tendon above the biceps muscle in the upper arm (bicipital tendon): Pain can occur when the elbow is bent or the arm is elevated or rotated.

 Achilles tendon in the heel: Pain occurs at the back of the heel (Achilles tendinitis).